fhellwig/be-safe/README.md

 4. **DevOps** - Make continuous build, test, and deployment an integral part of the project workflow and couple the results directly into our product backlog.

-Each of these principles are discussed below, along with the required points outlined in the RFQ.
+These principles are discussed below, along with the required points outlined in the RFQ.

 ### 2.1 The Team

-Our team was led by Brian Shafer who was responsible for the overall operation of the prototype team as defined in our project charter.
+Brian Shafer led our team and was responsible for the overall operation of the prototype team as defined in our project charter.
 The team included the following GSA 18F Labor Categories.

 - Product Manager
 - Technical Architect